netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   path changes beyond 4-tuple or AS changes.
 This enables resetting congestion control and RTT algorithms.

+- A QUIC-MP implementation, especially congestion control, RTT estimation, and path selection algorithms should be careful to not accept or probe all available SCION network paths.
+There may be a large number of path available and probing or using them all may amount to a denial of service attack on the receiver.

 ## Recommendations for SCION Implementations